bamtron5/webpackNGComponents/README.md

 Known bugs:

-1. Webpack analyzer `npm run analyzer:prod` analyzes dev build

-2. I am currently unaware of how to wait for express to load before I open the browser.
+1. I am currently unaware of how to wait for express to load before I open the browser.
 So refresh your page.

-3. Windows users seem to have shell PATH issues involving webpack/tsc/node-sass.
+2. Windows users seem to have shell PATH issues involving webpack/tsc/node-sass.
 Try to use gitbash shell or possibly powershell.
 The main fix is just install webpack and typescript globally.

-4. You probably no longer need bower.
+3. You probably no longer need bower.
 Prove to me that you do.

 TODO:

-1. Bootstrap
+~~1.
+Bootstrap~~

 2. API w/ JSON Datasets